-Online English language lessons for new-to-English learning across the curriculum
+Online English language lessons for new-to-English learners across the curriculum

-Save time by enjoying ready-made resources for new-to-English, tracking progress, and customising lessons to suit your curriculum.
+Save time with ready-made resources for new EAL learners.
+Track progress and customise lessons to suit your curriculum.

 What is the Learning Village?

-The Learning Village provides targeted online and offline learning and EAL resources for 6-14 year old English language learners in schools where English is the language of instruction.
+The Learning Village provides targeted online and offline EAL learning and resources for 6-16-year-old learners in English-medium schools.

-It focuses on three strands of learning: Survival Language provides day-to-day vocabulary and language structures to enable, for example, conversing with friends, talking to teachers (beginner to intermediate-level English); Curriculum Content provides academic language that can be aligned to the learners' curriculum of study; Phonics provides the study of letters and sounds and high-frequency words.
+It focuses on three strands of learning.
+The Survival Language learning journey provides day-to-day vocabulary and language structures to help learners start conversing with friends and talking to teachers (beginner to intermediate-level English).
+The Curriculum Content learning journey supports the learning of academic language aligned to your school's curriculum.
+The Phonics learning journey covers the study of letters, sounds and high frequency words.

-- Saves you time by providing ready-made, customised resources
+- Saves you time with ready-made, customised resources

 - Increases your capacity to support more learners

-- Increases the capacity of the learners to support themselves
+- Builds your learners' capacity to support themselves

 - Strengthens home-school bonds